Lemon Buttermilk Donuts with Honey Cream Cheese Icing

 Sparkling Sweetheart Palmiers Tutorial

-6. Bake until 15-17 minutes, until golden brown.
-Remove to wire racks to cool before serving.
+• Bake until 15-17 minutes, until golden brown.
+Transfer to a cooling rack to cool before serving.

 Palmiers are best served the day they are made.
 Store in an airtight container for up to a few days.